-HCF's overall 20222 financial performance was significantly impacted by the investment market performance.
-The operating performance of all HCF businesses has continued to be strong despite ongoing COVID-19 disruptions.
+HCF's overall 20232 financial performance improved following a strong turnaround in investment performance compared with significant losses realised in the prior financial year.
+The operating performance of all HCF businesses has continued to be solid.

 The Group Income Statement is summarised below.